joaoptsa/Kafka-Streaming-Project-with-Spring-and-Spark/README.md

    - Use the command: `docker-compose up -d`.

 3. **Restart Containers if Necessary**:
+   - If you encounter any issues,check the logs for the  container to ensure it started correctly and is running: `docker-compose logs`
-   - If you encounter any issues, you might need to restart the containers using: `docker-compose restart`.
+   - You might need to restart the containers using: `docker-compose restart`.

 4. **Submit Spark Job**:
    - Make sure your Spark job is correctly set up to read from Kafka and process the data.